AdaCore/learn/books/SPARK_for_the_MISRA_C_Developer/chapters/03_syntactic_guarantees.rst

 Preventing the Semicolon Mistake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because a semicolon can act as a statement, and because if-statement and loops accept a simple statement (among them the semicolon) as body, then insertion of a single semicolon can completely change the behavior of the code below:
+Because a semicolon can act as a statement, and because an if-statement and a loop accept a simple statement (possibly only a semicolon) as body, inserting a single semicolon can completely change the behavior of the code:

 .. code-block:: c

-   int main() {
+   int func() {
-      if (1)
+      if (0)
+         return 1;
       while (1)
          return 0;
-      return 1;
    }

 As written, the code above returns with status 0.
-If a semicolon is added after the first line (``if (1);``), then the code returns with status 1.
-If a semicolon is added instead after the second line (``while (1);``), then the code does not return.
-To prevent this, MISRA-C Rule 15.6 states that `"The body of an iteration-statement or a selection-statement shall be a compound statement"` so that the code above must be written:
+If a semicolon is added after the first line (``if (0);``), then the code returns with status 1.
+If a semicolon is added instead after the third line (``while (1);``), then the code does not return.
+To prevent such surprises, MISRA C Rule 15.6 states that `"The body of an iteration-statement or a selection-statement shall be a compound statement"` so that the code above must be written:

 .. code-block:: c

-   int main() {
+   int func() {
-      if (1) {
+      if (0) {
+         return 1;
+      }
       while (1) {
          return 0;
       }
    }
-      return 1;
-   }

 Then, no addition of a single semicolon can change the behavior of the code.

-In SPARK, the semicolon is not a statement by itself, only a marker of end of statement.
-The null statement is an explicit ``null;`` and all blocks of statements have explicit begin and end markers, which defeats mistakes like the ones that are possible in C. The above C code is written as follows in SPARK:
+In SPARK, the semicolon is not a statement by itself, but rather a marker that terminates a statement.
+The null statement is an explicit ``null;``, and all blocks of statements have explicit begin and end markers, which prevents mistakes that are possible in C. The SPARK (also Ada) version of the above C code is as follows:

 .. code:: ada

-    function Main return Integer is
+    function Func return Integer is
     begin
-       if True then
+       if False then
+          return 1;
+       end if;
        while True loop
           return 0;
        end loop;
-       end if;
-       return 1;
-    end Main;
+    end Func;

-Avoiding Complex Switch
+Avoiding Complex Switch Statements
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Switch statements are well-known for being easily misused.
-Control can jump anywhere there is a case in the body of the switch, which in C can be before any statement contained in the body of the switch.
-At the end of the treatment associated to a case, execution continues with the code that follows unless a break is uncountered.
-This is a recipe for mistakes, and MISRA-C enforces a simpler `well-formed` syntax for switch statements defined in Rule 16.1: `"All switch statements shall be well-formed"`.
+Control can jump to any case section in the body of the switch, which in C can be before any statement contained in the body of the switch.
+At the end of the sequence of statements associated with a case, execution continues with the code that follows unless a break is encountered.
+This is a recipe for mistakes, and MISRA C enforces a simpler `well-formed` syntax for switch statements defined in Rule 16.1: `"All switch statements shall be well-formed"`.

-The other rules of the section on "Switch statements" go on detailing individual consequences of Rule 16.1.
+The other rules in the section on "Switch statements" go on detailing individual consequences of Rule 16.1.
 For example Rule 16.3 forbids the fall-through from one case to the next: `"An unconditional break statement shall terminate every switch-clause"`.
-As another example Rule 16.4 mandates the presence of a default case to handle cases not taken into account
+As another example, Rule 16.4 mandates the presence of a default case to handle cases not taken into account
 explicitly: `"Every switch statement shall have a default label"`.

-Switch statements in SPARK have already a simpler and more robust structure, with execution automatically exiting the switch after a case is handled, and the compiler checking that the cases to handle are disjoint (like in C) and complete (unlike in C).
+The analog of the C switch statements in SPARK (and in Ada) is the case statement.
+This statement has a simpler and more robust structure than the C switch, with control automatically exiting after one of the case alternatives is executed, and the compiler checking that the alternatives are disjoint (like in C) and complete (unlike in C).
 So the following code is rejected by the compiler:

 .. code:: ada